Clovers in sustainable agriculture

 If clover does become dominant (i.e. when very little grass is visible), then it can out-compete the grass component and unbalance the sward.
 This may lead to increased weed ingression and greater vulnerability of the clover to winter damage.
-This is most common in the second year of a ley, and a more desirable grass/clover balance will be seen in the third
+This is most common in the second year of a ley, and a more desirable grass/clover balance will be seen in the third year and beyond.

 If clover dominance is a problem: